SACEMA/inctools/README.md

 Several people contributed to this package.
 We encourage contributions from the community of users.

-Developers include Alex Welte, Eduard Grebe, Avery McIntosh, Petra Bäumler, Simon Daniel and Yuruo Li, with contributions by Reshma Kassanjee, Hilmarie Brand, Stefano Ongarello and Yusuke Asai.
+Developers include Alex Welte, Eduard Grebe, Avery McIntosh, Petra Bäumler, Simon Daniel and Yuruo Li, with contributions by Cari van Schalkwyk, Reshma Kassanjee, Hilmarie Brand, Stefano Ongarello and Yusuke Asai.

 ## Contact